AndreySosnovyy/flutter_pin_code/README.md

 ### Pin

-The package takes responsibility of storing pin code and provides API for working with it: testing, setting, removing, etc.
+The package provides a controller to handle PIN code lifecycle.
+It has all the necessary methods to set, update, remove, test.</br>
+> **_NOTE:_** In this package it is called **to test** PIN.
+Means to validate it,
+> check if it is correct.

 ### Biometrics

-This package uses features from [local_auth](https://pub.dev/packages/local_auth) handling biometrics.
-Biometrics may only work on real devices!
+This package uses [**local_auth**](https://pub.dev/packages/local_auth) for handling biometrics.
 Using PinCodeController you can check if biometrics is available on current device, set it if so, test it, remove.

+> **_NOTE:_** Biometrics may only work on **real devices**!

 Also don't forget to [configure your app](#configuration-from-local_auth) for using biometrics.

 ### Timeouts

-Developer can set the configuration that will limit amount of attempts for user to enter pin code if needed.
-By default, this amount is infinite.
+Developer can set the configuration that will **limit the amount of attempts** for user to enter PIN code.
+By default, this amount is **infinite**.

-There are two types of timeout configurations: refreshable and non-refreshable.
+There are two types of timeout configurations: **refreshable** and **non-refreshable**.</br>
-The first one also gives user ability to enter pin code infinite number of times, but protecting from brute-force.
-The second one only gives user predetermined number of attempts, and then it is meant to log them out automatically.
+The first type gives the user ability to enter pin code infinite number of times, but protects from brute-force.</br>
+The second type only gives user predetermined amount of attempts.
+After they have been used, current user session must be terminated and the user navigated to start a new sign-in process to proof their identity.

 ### Request Again

-Request Again feature brings more protections for your app! </br>
+Request Again feature brings **more protection** for your app!</br>
-It allows to preconfigure (set once be developer) or configure somewhere in app settings (by user in runtime) rules that will request pin code again after the app is being open from background.
+It allows to preconfigure (set once by developer in advance) or configure somewhere in app settings (by user in runtime) a single simple rule: if the app was in the background for some time, user will have to go through PIN code screen again in case to go back to the app.

 ### Skip Pin

-This feature is here to make user experience more convenient and smooth.</br>
+This feature is here to make user **experience more smooth and non-distracting**.
-If you as a developer or user by himself (if you allow so) wants to set a time in which there will be no need of entering pin code after doing it once, there is also a special configuration for this case!
+Why ask for PIN code if it was just entered a few minutes ago?</br>
+Controller can be configured in such way that it will count amount of time gone from last PIN code entering.
+If it is less than allowed duration without entering, the next one can be skipped.</br>
+It can be configured by a developer in advance or by user in runtime if such setting presented somewhere in app settings.

 ## Getting started